sunodo/sunodo/apps/docs/guide/creating/creating-application.md

 # Creating application

-One of `sunodo`'s goal is to be the easiest way to create new [Cartesi](https://cartesi.io) DApps from scratch.
+One of `sunodo`'s goal is to be the easiest way to create new [Cartesi](https://cartesi.io) applications from scratch.

 To create a new application from a basic javascript template, run: